Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

 ## Access List Items
 ### Access Items
-List items are indexed and you can access them by referring to the index number:
+List items are indexed and you can access them by referring to the index number.

 **Code Example**
     ```jac linenums="1"